ZIMBABYE – The Trip

 Armed with the Rudd Concession, in 1889 Rhodes obtained a charter from the British Government for his British South Africa Company (BSAC) to rule, police, and make new treaties and concessions from the Limpopo River to the great lakes of Central Africa.
 He obtained further concessions and treaties north of the Zambezi, such as those in Barotseland (the Lochner Concession with King Lewanika in 1890, which was similar to the Rudd Concession); and in the Lake Mweru area (Alfred Sharpe’s 1890 Kazembe concession).
 Rhodes also sent Sharpe to get a concession over mineral-rich Katanga, but met his match in ruthlessness: when Sharpe was rebuffed by its ruler Msiri, King Leopold II of Belgium obtained a concession over Msiri’s dead body for his Congo Free State.

-Rhodes also wanted Bechuanaland Protectorate (now Botswana) incorporated in the BSAC charter.
+Rhodes also wanted the Bechuanaland Protectorate (now Botswana) incorporated in the BSAC charter.
 But three Tswana kings, including Khama III, travelled to Britain and won over British public opinion for it to remain governed by the British Colonial Office in London.
 Rhodes commented: “It is humiliating to be utterly beaten by these niggers.”

 The British Colonial Office also decided to administer British Central Africa (Nyasaland, today’s Malawi) owing to the activism of David Livingstone trying to end the East African Arab-Swahili slave trade.

 Rhodesia.
-The BSAC had its own police force, the British South Africa Police, which was used to control Matabeleland and Mashonaland, in present-day Zimbabwe.
+The BSAC had its police force, the British South Africa Police, which was used to control Matabeleland and Mashonaland, in present-day Zimbabwe.
 The company had hoped to start a “new Rand” from the ancient gold mines of the Shona.
 Because gold deposits weren’t as plentiful as they had hoped, many of the white settlers who accompanied the BSAC to Mashonaland became farmers rather than miners.
 White settlers and their locally-employed Native Police engaged in widespread indiscriminate rape of Ndebele women in the early 1890s.

 The Ndebele and the Shona—the two main, but rival, peoples—took advantage of the absence of most of the BSAP for the Jameson Raid in January 1896; they separately rebelled against the coming of the European settlers, and the BSAC defeated them in the Second Matabele War.
-Rhodes went to Matabeleland after his resignation as Cape Colony Premier, and appointed himself Colonel in his own column of irregular troops moving from Salisbury to Bulawayo to relieve the siege of whites there.
-He remained Managing Director of the BSAC (with power of attorney to take decisions without reference back to the Board in London) until June 1896, defying Chamberlain’s calls to resign, and he gave instructions that no mercy be shown in putting down the rebellion, telling officers that “Your instructions are” he told a major, to “do the most harm you can to the natives around you.”
+Rhodes went to Matabeleland after his resignation as Cape Colony Premier and appointed himself Colonel in his own column of irregular troops moving from Salisbury to Bulawayo to relieve the siege of whites there.
+He remained Managing Director of the BSAC (with the power of attorney to take decisions without reference back to the Board in London) until June 1896, defying Chamberlain’s calls to resign, and he gave instructions that no mercy be shown in putting down the rebellion, telling officers that “Your instructions are” he told a major, to “do the most harm you can to the natives around you.”
 He ordered a police officer to “kill all you can”, even those Ndebele who begged for mercy and threw down their arms… Shortly after learning of the assassination of the Ndebele spiritual leader, Mlimo, by the American scout Frederick Russell Burnham, and after participating in the cavalry charge at one of the last pitched battles of this phase of the war, Rhodes’ associate Johan Colenbrander arranged for a meeting with the remaining Ndebele chiefs.
 Rhodes and a few colleagues walked unarmed into the Ndebele stronghold in Matobo Hills.[54]
 In a series of meetings between August and October, he persuaded the Impi to lay down their arms, thus ending the Second Matabele War.

 In the aftermath of the war in Matabeleland, they were able to blackmail Chamberlain into retaining the BSAC Charter, leaving the Company in charge of administering the territory north of the Limpopo even as it became a Crown Colony.
 Rhodes returned to Mashonaland, further overseeing the suppression of the uprising there into 1897.
 The scandal attached to his name did not prevent him rejoining the board of the BSAC in 1898.
 He remained an MP in the Cape Parliament and a Privy Councillor.